-By now, you may have heard the term, certified collision repair, used by San Antonio body shops.
-You may wonder what that matters to you as a customer.
-Some may think it’s a simple certification that the collision center earned.
+Why does it matter if a body shop is certified?
 A certification makes the difference in the safety, function, and value of your vehicle.
-It takes time for any body shop San Antonio residents choose to train its technicians.
-It takes money to have the required equipment that is necessary to make the repairs according to the manufacturer.
+It takes time for body shops to train its technicians.
+It takes money to have the required equipment that is necessary to make the repairs the way the manufacturer recommends.

 Certified collision repair means the manufacturer trains a technician to make repairs.
 When researching body shops, ask how frequently the technicians train.
 This makes a difference if you wreck a brand new car.
 It also signifies how much emphasis a body shop puts into quality.